Legal Tips on filing a motorcycle accident claim

 If You Get in an Accident

 In the event that you are in an unavoidable accident and you are injured while riding your motorcycle, please don’t hesitate to contact The Law Offices of Edward Smith for legal guidance.
-I have been working in the Boulder and Longmont areas of Colorado for more than 26 years helping people collect payment from those responsible for such incidents.
+He has been working in the Boulder, Loveland, and Firestone areas of Colorado for more than 26 years helping people collect payment from those responsible for such incidents.